Tuesday, November 30

 Wednesday, November 17

-Rainbow Eucalyptus tree
+Facts about the Rainbow Eucalyptus tree

 Have you ever heard of the Rainbow Eucalyptus Trees?
 I did not know they existed until last night.
 They are very beautiful.
-Jinger loves the trees and wants to tell you a little about them.

-Rainbow Eucalyptus trees grow mainly in New Guinea, the South East Asian islands, the Philippines, and Indonesia.
+Rainbow Eucalyptus trees grow mainly in New Guinea, the Southeast Asian islands, the Philippines, and Indonesia.
 The Rainbow Eucalyptus tree thrives best in tropical forests that get a lot of rain.
 You can also find Rainbow Eucalyptus trees in Hawaii, Florida, Texas, and southern portions of California where the climate is frost free.
 They can grow up to 200 feet tall and the trunk of the tree can reach a diameter of up to 8 feet wide!!
 That is tall and wide!!

 Facts about the Rainbow Eucalyptus tree: